 If I am to honor my friend’s life in any way that comes close to the authenticity with which she has lived hers, I’m convinced I need to evaluate my commitment and progress in each of these areas.

 How much do you love?
-I know that I am a loving person, but I also know that I can be more patient, open, and accepting to all I encounter.
+I know that I am a loving person, but I also know that I can be more patient, open, and accepting of all I encounter.

 How gently do you live?
 It’s been said that gentleness is a brick covered in velvet.
 The strength of their core being makes possible the gentleness of Thich Nhat Hanh, His Holiness the Dalai Lama, and those who have come before us.
 It is this strength of core that I want to cultivate in order to continually exercise the degree of gentleness the world needs.